 Ms Jane Wainwright succeeded in 1992.
 She had a determination to make positive improvements to the school which resulted in it becoming an “International School” and becoming language-oriented, eventually to become a Language College.
 Like her predecessors, she had high aspirations for the pupils.

 Mr Alan Rosen continued to foster the school’s international outlook and introduced links with schools such as Wylie Memorial School in India.
 He also championed the World Challenge expeditions, as well as introducing the Year 8 personal development week at the Outward Bound Centre at Aberdovey.
 Mr Rosen oversaw much new building on the premises.
-The new Sports Hall and admin extension to the main building, the new Sixth Form Centre and refurbishments to the Science and Tower Blocks have meant that the school is now 3 times the size it was when it opened 60 years ago.
+The new Sports Hall and admin extension to the main building, the new Sixth Form Centre and refurbishments to the Science and Tower Blocks have meant that the school is now 3 times the size it was when it opened.